-- Many Academy fixtures are digitally recorded and player performance and decision making are analysed by the coaching team.
+- Many Academy fixtures are digitally recorded and player performance and decision making are analysed by the coaching and the Video Analyst team.

 - A professional data management system is used to keep record of match and training statistics, ratings, evaluation and players injury tracking.
 All data collected is communicated to players and parents.

-- Footage obtained can also be distributed to professional clubs for the purpose of securing player trials.
+- Footage obtained can also be distributed to professional clubs or Universities for the purpose of securing player trials.

 Strength & Conditioning